rage/cyber-security-base-19/data/installation.md

 You need to allow your firewall software to allow python to listen and to connect to the internet.

 ## Installing ChromeDriver and Chrome

+This step is only required for Securing Software.

 There are few programming exercises that require writing javascript.
 In order to test these exercises locally, the tests rely on a chrome browser.